DJ LeMahieu Player Props: Yankees vs. White Sox

 White Sox Pitching Rankings

-- In his most recent time out on Wednesday against the Los Angeles Angels, the righty threw four innings, giving up eight earned runs while surrendering eight hits.
+- In his most recent appearance on Wednesday, May 31 against the Los Angeles Angels, the righty went four innings, allowing eight earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.